To meet the needs of students with learning and thinking differences, colleges offer a

-Must my child be accepted through regular admissions before applying to the program?
+Must a student be accepted through regular admissions before applying to the program?

-Does the program also consider students not accepted through regular admissions?
+Does the program also consider students who were not accepted through regular admissions?

 Will documentation need to be updated each year?
 If so, at what cost?

-How easy is it to personalize the help my child gets in this program?
+How easy is it to personalize the help a student gets in this program?

 Does the college have general resources like a writing center and tutoring services?